 Trying to sell your home while still residing there poses some unique challenges.
-Here are seven quick tips to help you keep your home staged for potential buyers and still comfortable for your family.
+Here are seven quick tips to help you stage your home for potential buyers and while still being comfortable for your family.

 1. Ditch Your Clutter